 An organization representing the companies and agencies responsible for managing product stewardship (lifecycle) programs in British Columbia.

 A not-for-profit product stewardship corporation which manages the recycling of refundable beverage containers and electronics in British Columbia.

 ElectroRecycle is the first small appliance and power tool recycling program of its kind in Canada, accepting more than 300 electrical products in British Columbia.

 LightRecycle is a non-profit program managing the recycling of lighting products in British Columbia.

 Call2Recycle Canada is a non-profit, public service organization funded by battery and product manufacturers committed to responsible recycling of batteries and cellphones.

-Product Care is a not-for-profit industry association that manages product stewardship programs including paint, lighting products, smoke and CO alarms, small appliances and power tools, outdoor power equipment, and some household hazardous waste.
+Product Care is a not-for-profit industry association that manages product stewardship programs including paint, lighting products, smoke and CO alarms, small appliances and power tools, and outdoor power equipment.

-Consumer website of Product Care, the not-for-profit industry association that manages product stewardship programs including paint, lighting products, smoke and CO alarms, small appliances and power tools, outdoor power equipment, and some household hazardous waste.
+Consumer website of Product Care, the not-for-profit industry association that manages product stewardship programs including paint, lighting products, smoke and CO alarms, small appliances and power tools, and outdoor power equipment.